 - 1. Resources excluded by law in determining need and the amount of assistance include: - a.
-For twelve (12) months from the date of the receipt of the refund: - (1) Any portion of the refund of Federal income taxes, made to the family by reason of 26 U.S.C. § 32 of the Internal Revenue Code relating to the earned income tax credit or earned income tax rebate, and any advance payment of

-- such earned income credit made to such family by an employer; - (2) The total amount of a refund received after December 31st, 2009, consistent with provisions of the Unemployment Insurance Reauthorization and Job Creation Act of 2010, Pub.
-Law 111-312, regardless of whether the refund is the result of a refundable credit, over-withholding, or both.
+For twelve (12) months from the date of the receipt of the refund: - (1) any portion of the refund of federal income taxes, made to the family by reason of 26 U.S.C. § 32 of the Internal Revenue Code relating to the earned income tax credit, and any advance payment of such earned income credit made to such family by an employer; - (2) The total amount of a refund received after December 31, 2009, consistent with provisions of the Unemployment Insurance Reauthorization and Job Creation Act of 2010, Pub.
+Law No. 111-312, regardless of whether the refund is the result of a refundable credit, over-withholding, or both.
 This provision established in the Unemployment Insurance Reauthorization and Job Creation Act of 2010, Pub.
-Law 111-312 shall not apply to any amount received after December 31st, 2012. - b.
+Law No. 111-312 shall not apply to any amount received after December 31, 2012. - b.
 The resources of any family member receiving SSI; - c.
 Funds awarded under 20 C.F.R. § 416.1234 to the Red Lake Bank of Chippewa Indians. - d.
-Funds awarded under 20 C.F.R. § 416.1234 to the Assiniboine Tribe of the Fort Belknap Indian Community, and the Assiniboine Tribe of the Fort Belknap Indian Reservation. - e.
-Effective July 1, 2021, any Veteran's Disability Pension benefits received as a result of any disability sustained by the veteran while in the military service (see R.I.
-Gen. Laws § 40-5.2-10, as amended by Article 13).
+Funds awarded under 20 C.F.R. § 416.1234 to the Assiniboine Tribe of the Fort Belknap Indian Community, and the Assiniboine Tribe of the Fort Belknap Indian Reservation.